shubham97s/Django-Library-Website/README.md

 # Django-Library-Website
-I developed this library website using pytyhon  django framework
+I developed this library website using python  django framework